 Having served for more than 15 years on the Andover Board of Appeals, including many years as its Chair, Steve helped guide Andover’s permitting of affordable housing to be one of the leading communities in the state.

-Steve has been a "heavy hitter" from 2013-2017 for Pan Mass Challenge raising funds to benefit the Dana Farber Cancer Institute and the Jimmy Fund; and he bikes (he is approaching his target of 2000 miles for the 2017 season ahead of schedule), hikes (he completed NH’s forty-eight 4,000 footers in 2013), and swims several times a week for recreation.
+Steve has been a "heavy hitter" from 2013-2017 for Pan Mass Challenge raising funds to benefit the Dana Farber Cancer Institute and the Jimmy Fund; and he bikes thousands of miles each year, hikes (he completed NH’s forty-eight 4,000 footers in 2013), and swims several times a week for recreation.